An Incremental Unified Framework for Small Defect Inspection: Introduction

-In an attempt to surmount the confines of prior research, we introduce an Incremental Unified Framework (IUF) which integrates the multi-object unified model with object-incremental learning, as depicted in Fig.~\ref{moti} (E).
-IUF capitalizes on the unified model's prowess, enabling pixel-precise defect inspection across diverse objects without necessitating an embedded feature storage in a memory bank.
+To surmount the confines of prior research, we introduce an Incremental Unified Framework (IUF), which integrates the multi-object unified model with object-incremental learning, as depicted in Fig.~\ref{moti} (E).
+IUF capitalizes on the unified model's prowess, enabling pixel-precise defect inspection across diverse objects without necessitating an embedded feature storage in the memory bank.

-In this framework, one significant challenge is ``catastrophic forgetting", which hampers network efficacy in the Incremental Unified framework due to semantic feature conflicts in the reconstruction network (Fig.~\ref{motimethod} (A)).
-We propose the Object-Aware Self-Attention (OASA), leveraging object category features to segregate the semantic spaces of different objects (Fig.\ref{motimethod} (B)).
+In this framework, one significant challenge is ``catastrophic forgetting'', which hampers network efficacy in the Incremental Unified framework due to semantic feature conflicts in the reconstruction network (Fig.~\ref{motimethod} (A)).
+We propose Object-Aware Self-Attention (OASA), leveraging object category features to segregate the semantic spaces of different objects (Fig.\ref{motimethod} (B)).
 These features serve as semantic constraints within the encoding process of the reconstruction network, establishing distinct feature boundaries in the semantic hyperplane, thereby alleviating feature coupling.
 Then, we introduce Semantic Compression Loss (SCL) to condense non-essential feature values, concentrating the feature space on principal components (Fig.\ref{motimethod} (C)).
 This creates more semantic space for optimizing unseen objects and minimizing potential forgetting issues.
 Finally, when learning novel objects, we propose a new updating strategy to retain features of prior objects and reduce interference from new objects in the prevailing feature space (Fig.\ref{motimethod} (D)).
 Our framework offers a versatile solution for small defect inspection, adeptly navigating the challenges posed by feature space conflicts, and achieves state-of-the-art (SOTA) performance at both image and pixel levels.

 To summarize, our contributions are listed as follows: